 Our Non-Agency MBS have been acquired primarily at discounts to face/par value.
 A portion of the purchase discount on substantially all of our Non-Agency MBS is designated as a non-accretable purchase discount (or Credit Reserve), which effectively mitigates our risk of loss on the mortgages collateralizing such MBS and is not expected to be accreted into interest income.
 The portion of the purchase discount that is not designated as credit reserve is accreted into interest income over the life of the security.
-Because the expected yields on our Non-Agency MBS are significantly greater than the expected yields on non-credit sensitive assets, we believe that changes in Non-Agency MBS prices are generally not highly correlated to changes in market interest rates and are more significantly impacted by general economic conditions and housing specific performance.
 Yields on Non-Agency MBS, unlike Agency MBS, will exhibit sensitivity to changes in credit performance.
 The extent to which our yield on Non-Agency MBS is impacted by the accretion of purchase discounts will vary over time by security, based upon the amount of purchase discount, the actual credit performance, and conditional prepayment rate (or CPR) experienced on each MBS.